SalvatoreBia/medical_report_generation/README.md

 ![Architecture Diagram 1](images/image5.png)
 ![Architecture Diagram 2](images/image6.png)

-> **Note**: These images correspond to the extracted architecture diagrams.
-If they are incorrect, please update the filenames to point to the correct images in the `images/` folder.

 For a detailed analysis of the results, additional visuals, and performance metrics, please refer to the **[Project Report](report_deep_learning.pdf)** or the **[Presentation](presentation_deep_learning.pptx)**.

 ## How to Run on Kaggle